-SB 200: The original Senate version of SB 200 carried the repeal of Gov. Code Section 535.055, which created the Texas Nonprofit Council, an advisory board with cross-agency responsibilities to promote the nonprofit sector generally.
-The final version of SB 200 removed this repealer language and, thus, the council can continue its deliberations.
+SB 200 PASSED: The original Senate version of SB 200 carried the repeal of Gov. Code Section 535.055, which created the Texas Nonprofit Council, an advisory board with crossagency responsibilities to promote the nonprofit sector generally.
+The final version of SB 200 removed this repealer language and, thus, the council will continue its role.